-Note these things about concordance files, whether generated by a macro like WordList.wcm (or Concord.wcm), or whether they are created manually by typing words and phrases into the files.
+Note these things about concordance files, whether generated in whole or part with a macro like WordList.wcm (or Concord.wcm) or whether they are created manually by typing words and phrases into the files.

 As WordPerfect's Help says: "...if you create a 'butterfly' entry in a concordance file, and generate the concordance with a document that also includes 'Butterfly,' all occurrences of 'butterfly' and 'Butterfly' are listed under the 'butterfly' [lower case] index heading."